NDTV Food | Updated: April 25, 2018 18:14 IST

 1. Take a wide, deep and preferably transparent bowl and pour your cup of rice in it.
 The transparency of the bowl allows you to spot any dirt that the rice may contain.
 A lot of people nowadays use a special utensil called rice colander, which has extra small holes to drain the water without letting slip any rice grains.

 2. Pour water into the bowl, until the rice is completely submerged in the water.
 Use three times the amount of water as the rice to clean the rice properly.
-You may want to use clean potable water for this purpose only, as tap water may contain germs.
+You may want to use clean water for this purpose only, as tap water may contain germs.

 Also Read: Types of Rice: 5 Popular Rice Varieties from the South Indian Kitchen